Rudy01/rudy01.github.io/README.md

         │   │   └── service_1.s3.tfbackend
 ```

-:info: **Note: If you are creating lambda functions, you also need to add a .zip file of the code**
+**Note: If you are creating lambda functions, you also need to add a .zip file of the code**

  3. Change the values of service_1 variables by opening the service_1.tfvars file
 ```